-Congress goes on lockdown as Trump supporters storm the Capitol building
+Congress goes on lockdown as pro-Trump rioters storm the Capitol building

 In the midst of discussions leading up to the counting of the electoral votes on Wednesday, pro-Trump demonstrators broke through four layers of security fencing and entered the Capitol building in a stunning escalation of aggression.

 Both houses of Congress abruptly stopped floor debate.
 In the House of Representatives, security people could be seen trying to restore order, and police could be seen moving by out in the hallway.
-Reports confirmed later that the House chamber had indeed been breached by at least one of the Trump supporters, who yelled into the chamber “Trump won this election.”
+Reports confirmed later that the House chamber had indeed been breached by a group of Trump supporters, one of whom yelled into the chamber “Trump won this election.”

 Meanwhile, Vice President Mike Pence was escorted from the Senate Floor.
 House Speaker Nancy Pelosi also left her seat in front of the House.
 Lawmakers were speedily escorted to secure locations within the Capitol Building.

-Video footage shows Trump supporters battling with Capital Police inside the capitol building.
+Video footage shows Trump supporters battling with Capitol Police inside the capitol building.
 One demonstrator shot a fire extinguisher outside the Senate Chamber, as security people drew guns.
 Some Capitol Police officers had been attacked with tear gas by Trump supporters, and several have been injured.

 Protesters are fighting with Capitol Police and Secret Service within the capitol building. pic.twitter.com/NiJq8huKl2